About the course

 - Worcester College

-Before making a formal application applicants are encouraged to submit a copy of an up-to-date CV for assessment using the contact details provided on this page.
-You are not expected to make contact with an academic member of staff prior to submitting your application.
+Before making a formal application, you are encouraged to submit an up-to-date CV for assessment using the contact details provided on this page.
+Otherwise, you are not expected to make contact with an academic member of staff before you apply.

 Whilst you must register three referees, the department may start the assessment of your application if two of the three references are submitted by the course deadline and your application is otherwise complete.
 Please note that you may still be required to ensure your third referee supplies a reference for consideration.